fangzhouuu/ChickenWeChat/README.md

-# Chicken WeChat
+# Chicken WeChat #

-a WeChat SDK in Chicken Scheme
+### a WeChat SDK in Chicken Scheme

----
+NOT QUITE USABLE for now.
+You have got to manually install all dependencies.

-## Up and Running
+### Up and Running

 ~~~
-$ chicken-install -s
+$ chicken-install -s # not working for now
 $ csi app.scm
 ~~~